Masters in Linguistics (M.Phil.)

 Full-time: one year, 6 to 8 hours per week of classes.

-Part-time: two years, two to six hours per week of classes.
+Part-time: two years, 2 to 6 hours per week of classes.

-The M.Phil. in Linguistics has been running for nearly 30 years.
-Our students -- who are not expected to have any background in linguistics -- have in some cases come from language professions (translating, interpreting, teaching, speech and language therapy, publishing...), or direct from undergraduate degrees which include language-centred elements (English, modern languages and literature, anthropology, classics, psychology, sociology).
+The Master’s degree in Linguistics has been running for over 30 years.
+Our students -- who are not expected to have any background in linguistics -- have in some cases come from language professions (such as translating, interpreting, teaching, speech and language therapy, publishing), or directly from undergraduate degrees which include language-centred elements (for example, English, modern languages and literature, anthropology, classics, psychology, sociology).
 In other cases, they have simply been people who are intrigued by language and wish to study it in a more systematic fashion.
 In general, the M.Phil. in Linguistics is likely to appeal to students with a talent for careful, systematic argument, and who wish to understand the mysteries of language.

 You take four obligatory ‘core’ modules: